What to do When the Time Changes

 - Go into FreeAPS / Settings / Pump / Change Time Zone

-- If a CMG reading comes in before you complete this step, FreeAPS will crash again, and you’ll need to start over from Step 1
+- If a CGM reading comes in before you complete this step, FreeAPS will crash again, and you’ll need to start over from Step 1

 If it doesn’t work the first time (you get to the time change screen but do not get a response from your pump), power cycle your radio-link before trying again.

-Loop master and automatic-bolus branches do not suffer this crashing problem if phone and pump are not in time sync.
+Loop master and dev branches do not suffer this crashing problem if phone and pump are not in time sync.

 Permanent fix for the Time Zone Bug:

-As of March 21, 2021, the easiest way to address the Time Zone Bug is to rebuild to FreeAPS v176 using the Build Select Script.
-As long as the Required Carbs badge is disabled, you will not be impacted by the Time Zone Bug.
+As of March 4, 2022, the easiest way to address the Time Zone Bug before it happens is to rebuild FreeAPS using the Build Select Script.